 Later in the afternoon the breeze first came from the SE and then from the WSW but it never exceeded 7 knots.
 Alice called me on FaceTime.
 It looks that hurricane Mathew that had already savaged Haiti is now in Florida but most likely will spare Washington, DC.
 Later the breeze changed direction first coming from the N then from the W, then E, and back.
 It was still calm.

 I had an ouzo and baked slices of potatoes in the oven.
 These I again ate with the inevitable 3 slices of the chicken roast.
 Along with this I has some white wine.
 I was still worried about the alternator because during our motoring its output did not exceed 28 A. Could it be that some of its Zener diodes were burned?

 Saturday October 8, 2016, Day 9

 The predicted SE wind arrived around 3 AM and it started blowing at 15-19 knots.
-Thetis’ anchor held well but the boat was performing a wild dance to the incoming to our cove waves.
+Thetis’ anchor held well but the boat was performing a wild dance to the waves incoming to our cove.
 This continued all morning.
 The sky was overcast.
 It was a gloomy day.

 I ran the genset for about one hour.
-It output goes into the 220 V AC charger.
-This now certainly produced more current then the alternator did yesterday and that confirmed my suspicions about burned Zener diodes.
+Its output goes into the 220 V AC charger.
+This now certainly produced more current than the alternator did yesterday and this confirmed my suspicions about burned Zener diodes.